Apogee Scholarship Fund

 Since 2017, we have awarded nearly $2 million in financial aid to Terra families through the Apogee program.

 Wouldn’t it be great if you could decide how your tax dollars are used?
-Terra at Serenbe has partnered with Apogee Georgia School Choice Scholarship Fund, a state-approved 501(c)(3) nonprofit SSO (Student Scholarship Organization).
+Terra School at Serenbe has partnered with the Apogee Scholarship Fund, a state-approved 501(c)(3) nonprofit Student Scholarship Organization (SSO) that provides scholarships for eligible children to attend private schools like Terra.

-For questions regarding the Terra at Serenbe Apogee Fund, please reach out to
+For questions regarding the Terra Apogee Fund, please reach out to

 fundraisingcommittee@terraatserenbe.org

-Before December 15th, pre-register here.
-In less than 10 minutes, you can complete and submit the application, which includes designating Terra School at Serenbe as the recipient school.
-You will electronically sign and submit the required Georgia Form IT-QEE-TPI (the Qualified Education Expense Credit Pre-approval Form).
+Before December 15th, register your pledge here.
+In less than 5 minutes, you can complete and submit the application, which includes designating Terra School at Serenbe as the recipient school.
+You will electronically sign and submit the required Georgia Form IT-QEE-TPI (Qualified Education Expense Credit Pre-approval Form).

 1